BisharAH/git_tutorial/Readme.txt

-Hi! my name is bishar ahmed
+1. Hi! my name is bishar ahmed

-I have Ten cars
+2. I have Ten cars

+3. I have one wife